jbush001/NyuziProcessor/software/apps/sceneview/README.md

     Matrix modelViewMatrix = Matrix::lookAt(Vec3(-10, 2, 0), Vec3(15, 8, 0), Vec3(0, 1, 0));

-Complex models may exceed the working memory limit in librender, which will cause an assertion:
+Complex models may exceed the working memory limit in librender, which
+causes an assertion:

     ASSERT FAILED: ./SliceAllocator.h:60: alignedAlloc + size < fArenaBase + fTotalSize

-Changing the parameter constructor to the RenderContext will allocate more
+Changing the parameter constructor to the RenderContext allocates more
 memory:

     RenderContext *context = new RenderContext(0x1000000);

 There are a few debug defines in the top of sceneview.cpp:
-- **TEST_TEXTURE** If defined, this will use a checkerboard texture in place of the normal textures.
+- **TEST_TEXTURE** If defined, this uses a checkerboard texture in place of the normal textures.
 Each mip level is a different color.
-- **SHOW_DEPTH** If defined, this will shade the pixels with lighter values representing closer depth values and darker representing farther ones.
+- **SHOW_DEPTH** If defined, this shades the pixels with lighter values representing closer depth values and darker representing farther ones.

 This program doesn't run on FPGA yet because there isn't a mass storage device